 There is nothing better than basking in the heat and soaking up the sun.
-But, just the way you need to wear sunscreen to make sure you are filtering out any harmful UV rays, the fabric on your patio chairs need to be protected and high performing as well.
+But, just the way you need to wear sunscreen to make sure you are filtering out any harmful UV rays, the fabric on your patio chairs needs to be protected and high performing, as well.
 There are a lot of outdoor furniture fabrics on the market, you can buy them by content type or there are some notable name brands that you can specifically look for as well.

 Here are some of the more popular outdoor fabrics:

 Olefin Fiber/ Polypropylene: An incredibly durable, man-made material often used for both cushion inserts and covering, but that tends to be stiff however is now offering more pliable options.

 Vinyl: While easy to clean and relatively hardy, vinyl becomes hot to the touch as temperatures rise and does not absorb sweat, making for an unpleasant summer experience.